ttesmer/haskell-mnist/README.md

 Though there are a lot of things I have not figured out and the code is suboptimal in multiple ways, these problems have been great sources for learning about memory usage, multithreading, concurrency, parallelism etc.

+**UPDATE:** I noticed that `hmatrix` only uses multithreading if the matrices are very big.
+Although the network is fairly large, with the base settings it does not use multithreading.
+If you change it to 34 epochs or higher, it will start using multithreading.
+This multithreading happens using the C headers and thus is under the hood of GHC.
+I turned the multithreading thread off for now in GHC and it runs much smoother (less GC time).
+As for performance, it runs in about a second per epoch now using fully matrix-based backpropagation.
+It's even faster than the algorithm of the book now (even if that one also uses fully matrix-based backpropagation).

 ## Results
-After 30 epochs of training (5 minutes) with the base settings, the network classifies about 95% of the 10000 testing images correctly.
+After 30 epochs of training (~~5 minutes~~ 33 seconds) with the base settings, the network classifies about 95% of the 10000 testing images correctly.
 There are many more things that could be done to improve these results (E.g. learning rate annealing/scheduling, different cost functions such as cross entropy and other forms of tuning hyperparameters), and I will keep adding those adjustments to this repository as I go through more chapters of the referenced [book](http://neuralnetworksanddeeplearning.com/).

 ```bash
 $ stack exec hmnist-exe